EricThomson/deepglue/CONTRIBUTING.md

 ## Coding conventions :microscope:
-For people who are making code contributions, there are a few conventions we try to follow, and a couple of guiding principles.
+When updating the code base, there are a few conventions we try to follow.
 The guiding principles are:

-1. We try to write code that is simple and easy to read.
-If this means sacrificing a few milliseconds at runtime, that's fine.
-Clear and easy-to-understand documentation is part of good code.
+1. We try to write code (and documentation) that is simple and easy to read.
+If improving clarity means sacrificing a few milliseconds at runtime, that's fine.
 2. Don't reinvent wheels: if there is a useful function from another library (such as scikit learn's `classification_report()`) that is typically used to do something, let's show people how to use that tool in a demo.
 This is preferable to building a thin wrapper around the function.

-The key coding conventions we follow:
+The specific coding conventions we follow:

 1. **Docstrings**: We use NumPy-style docstrings.
 2. **Linting**: We use `ruff` for linting (`ruff check .`).
-3. **Testing**: All changes should pass tests (`pytest tests/ -v`).
+3. **Testing**: All changes should pass tests in `pytest tests/ -v`.
 4. **Imports**: Follow standard conventions (e.g., `import numpy as np`).

 If unsure, just do your best to match the existing style, and we'll help fine-tune things in the PR!

+deepglue functions are currently divided into four utility modules (plotting, file, training, and runtime utilities).
+If you need help deciding where your code should go, please reach out!

 ## Code of Conduct